 On weekends, Cliff can be found spending time with his wife and three children or engrossed in a home improvement project.
 He is an avid do-it-yourselfer whose skills include house framing, roofing and carpentry.
 Cliff’s most notable trek was a professional visit to Germany and France in 2009 where he connected with trucking industry peers with wide-ranging backgrounds during a memorable tour of the Old World.

-Clayton Cameron – Vice President of Network Strategy
+Clayton Cameron – Vice President of Pricing

 “Clayton Cameron maps out our operational strategy so we trek on efficiently and in the right direction.”

 Clayton learned about transportation by working in the family business too.
 He started out working part time in the maintenance shop alongside his brother – Josh Kaburick.
 He graduated from Lindenwood University before assuming a full time position in the customer service department for eight years.
-Then he filled the role of Operations Manager for four years, progressed to become the Vice President of Marketing and now serves as our Vice President of Network Strategy.
+Then he filled the role of Operations Manager for four years, progressed to become the Vice President of Marketing and now serves as our Vice President of Pricing.

 Clayton is an avid sports fan who enjoys watching football, baseball and hockey.
 Someday, Clayton plans to make the trek to Scotland and visit the Clan Cameron Museum.
 He hopes to learn more about his heritage and ancestry, while creating new memories with his wife and three daughters.